blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/nuget.md

 ## Excluding dependency types
 [solution_name] offers the ability to exclude package manager specific dependency types from the BOM.
 Nuget dependency types can be filtered with the [detect.nuget.dependency.types.excluded](../properties/detectors/nuget.md#nuget-dependency-types-excluded) property.
+This property will support exclusion of dependencies in projects that uses PackageReference and packages.config for listing the dependencies.
+As the support for Json files to store dependencies has been deprecated by Nuget, we will not be enhancing them to exclude dependency types.

 ### [solution_name] NuGet Inspector downloads